-At True Dialog, we value higher education and we aim to support the education community by offering insights into how technology is enhancing the experience in an EdTech Panel webinar.
+At 3Seventy, we value higher education and we aim to support the education community by offering insights into how technology is enhancing the experience in an EdTech Panel webinar.
 Whether it is kids in a classroom, adults continuing their education from home, or people learning on a mobile device in a far away place, technology plays an integral part in how we learn today.

 Here are five reasons why you need to attend the EdTech Panel

 - The Speakers: